mobelop/gatsby-source-magento2/README.md

 # gatsby-source-magento2

-Source plugin for pulling data into [Gatsby][gatsby] from [Magento 2.3][magento] which allows to build Headless Magento 2 Storefronts, deployed to the CDN - Netlify, Vercel, etc
+Source plugin for pulling data into [Gatsby][gatsby] from [Magento 2.4][magento] which allows building Headless Magento 2 Storefronts, deployed to the CDN - Netlify, Vercel, etc

 See this store deployed on Vercel for reference (built on [NeoStorefront](https://www.neostorefront.com/)):

 https://basketballhoopandbaskets.com/

-Supports: **Magento 2.3+** Community & Enterprise Editions
+Supports: **Magento 2.4+** Community & Enterprise Editions

 ## Features